isomerpages/ttsh-chi/_platforms-and-programmes/CHI Start Up Enterprise Link/Healthcare InnoMatch 2024.md

 <li> Digital innovations and Artificial Intelligence (AI) enhanced solutions that help to better predict, prevent and manage chronic diseases.</li>
 <li> Wearables and sensors to bring supportive care closer to home, empowering individuals to self-manage their health status and receive personalised health and lifestyle coaching.
 This may pertain to eating healthily, increasing physical activities, taking their medications and routinely going for medical check-ups.</li>
 </ul>
-<br>Your solution and proposal outcomes should be backed by clinical evidence and data.
-Submit your application today to contribute to the evolution of elderly care, promoting a future where aging is synonymous with vitality and independence.<br>
+Your solution and proposal outcomes should be backed by clinical evidence and data.
+Submit your application today to contribute to the evolution of elderly care, promoting a future where aging is synonymous with vitality and independence.
 </div>
 </div>
 <!--ONE BOX END-->